namratabhaumik/ExpenseTrackerExtended/next_steps.md

   - ✅ Add structured logging with file and console output.
   - ✅ Standardize error response format with status field.

-- **🔄 Integrate with AWS Services** (NEXT PRIORITY)
+- **✅ Integrate with AWS Services**

-  - Ensure backend can:
-    - Upload receipts to S3
+  - ✅ Upload receipts to S3
-    - Store/retrieve expenses in DynamoDB ✅
+  - ✅ Store/retrieve expenses in DynamoDB
-    - Send notifications via SNS (if required for MVP)
+  - ✅ Send notifications via SNS (if required for MVP)

 - **Testing** (NEXT PRIORITY)
   - Add at least one test for each endpoint (success and failure cases).